Tierra Rejada Road

 The City of Moorpark is committed to maintaining the natural beauty of its public spaces through sustainable landscape design that conserves natural resources.
-The latest example is along Tierra Rejada Road, where work has begun to revitalize the landscaping between Spring Road and Courtney Lane.
+The latest example is along Tierra Rejada Road, where work is ongoing to revitalize the landscaping between Spring Road and Los Angeles Avenue.

-When the original landscape concept for Tierra Rejada Road was developed over 30 years ago, it envisioned a woodland meadow, with large evergreens, deciduous shade trees, and green meadows.
-While this vision created an enjoyable streetscape, it also resulted in a landscape that demands high water usage and is incompatible with site conditions in some areas.
-Today, the landscaping along this corridor is showing its age, with several tree species in decline and many areas in need of renovation.
+When the original landscape concept for Tierra Rejada Road was developed over 30 years ago, it envisioned a woodland meadow, with large evergreens, deciduous shade trees and green meadows.
+While this vision created an enjoyable streetscape, it also resulted in a landscape that demanded high water usage and was incompatible with site conditions in some areas.
+In recent years the landscaping along this corridor started showing its age, with several tree species in decline and many areas in need of renovation.

-The intent of the project, when completed, is for the Tierra Rejada corridor to exhibit a natural landscape that complements the mountain and foothill regions of southern California, while using up to 50% less water.
+The intent of the project, when complete, is for the Tierra Rejada corridor to exhibit a beautiful, sustainable landscape that complements the mountain and foothill regions of southern California, while requiring up to 50% less water for irrigation.